Starflower is a herbacous woodland and wetland plant rising on erect slender stems to an average height of 4 inches (range is 2 to 8 inches).

 Leaves are alternate but concentrated into a whorl at the top of the stem.
 These vary in length, are up to 4 inches long, and vary in shape from lanceolate (widest above the middle) to elliptic to spatula shape.
 Tips are pointed, bases wedge shape, the margins usually entire, and no surface hair.
 The vein pattern is pinnate (one central vein with lateral branching).
 There may be a short stalk or none.
 Lower on the stem there may be a few very small linear leaves or sometimes small scale like leaves.

 Flowers: The snow white flowers usually have 7 petals (can be 5 to 9) that have pointed lobes spreading upward and outward forming the star design the plant is named for.
 The petals overlap near the base.
 Flower are stalked, stalks rising from a leaf axil.
 The stalks are shorter than the leaves are long.
 The calyx of the flower is a very short tube, with the green sepals much longer than the tube, but shorter than the petals.
 The sepals appear between the petals, so are usually one less in number than the petals.
 They are long and thin.
-The stamens are on long white filaments, with yellowish anthers, and are the same number as the petals.
+The stamens have long white filaments, with yellowish anthers, and are the same number as the petals.
 The ovary is globose, 5-celled, with a single style.

 Seed: Pollination is usually by bees and fertile flowers produce a globose 5-valved seed capsule that splits when seeds are mature.
 Seeds are very small and do not germinate until the 2nd year as they need a cold moist period followed by a warm moist period and then another cold moist period.